JuanValenciaSaravia/House-Sale-Price-Prediction/README.md

 # Conclusions

 Using 10 fold cross validation the models gave a lower RMSE and a reasonable Rsquare.
 After using cross validation the 		explanatory power of the models were below the 0.92 that we had originally using the conventional multivariate linear 		regression and stepwise regression.The stepwise regression selected 46 variables out of the 72 variables we had after 		performing data cleaning and processing.However, the Rsquare values were considered still high  0.92.
 The calculated  RMSE	  values were high once we run the conventinal regression.The linear regression using 10 fold cross validation gave  a Rsquare of 	  0.81 and a RMSE of 0.17  whereas Random Forest gave a Rsquareof 0.87 and RMSE (root mean square error) of 0.145.
 Cross 		validation allowed us to maximize the value of the limited data points and later to avoid overfitting the models.

+# Summary
+Five  attributes had from 48% to 99% of missing values.
+Logarithm Transformation was necessary due to high skewness of the target variable Sale Price For data imputation we tried a different method  “predictive mean matching  for numeric variables and polyreg for categorical variables using (MICE package)
+Normalization via z-scores (scale) was performed for all numeric variables Correlation matrices before data transformation and after data transformation We tested the Ordinary least squares regression , Stepwise linear regression, 10-k cross validation for linear regression, and 10-k cross validation for Random Forest regressor,  Gradient boosting machine
+Cross validation  (10k) improved to lower down the RMSE values Random Forest regressor performed better  than Linear Regression